ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 t:
 :  DMARC policy test mode (plain-text; **OPTIONAL**; default is 'n').
-For the RFC5322.From domain to which the DMARC record applies, the "t" tag serves as a signal to the actor performing DMARC verification checks as to whether or not the domain owner wishes the assessment policy declared in the "p=", "sp=", and/or "np=" tags to actually be applied.
+For the RFC5322.From domain to which the DMARC record applies, the "t" tag serves as a signal to the actor performing DMARC validation checks as to whether or not the domain owner wishes the assessment policy declared in the "p=", "sp=", and/or "np=" tags to actually be applied.
 This parameter does not affect the generation of DMARC reports.
 See (#removal-of-the-pct-tag)